vncnz/heimdallr/README.md

 # heimdallr - ᚺᛖᛁᛗᛞᚨᛚᚱ

-Heimdallr is a minimal Wayland overlay that shows system state only when it matters.
+Heimdallr is an adaptive Wayland HUD that surfaces relevant information and lightweight controls without relying on permanent widgets.
 A minimal morphing pill, no noise — just timely information floating on your screen.

 ## About the name